 What is a Blackout Period?

 The blackout period is a time at the beginning of residential drug or alcohol addiction treatment when you are not permitted contact with anyone outside the facility.
-This restriction means you cannot leave the facility, have visitors, use a phone to make or receive calls or messages, or send or receive mail.
+This restriction means you cannot leave the facility, have visitors, use a phone to make or receive calls or messages or send or receive mail.
 Depending on the treatment center, the blackout period usually lasts several days to one week.
-Not being able to contact family or friends during this time may seem harsh and scary at first.
+Being unable to contact family or friends during this time may seem harsh and scary at first.
 But it’s not a form of punishment; in fact, it’s critical to your early recovery.

 What Are the Benefits of the Blackout Period?